Pacesetter/CSharp-DevTest/README.md

 2. Open the project in Visual Studio 2022
 3. This should kick off a `dotnet restore` automatically, but if not manually run that in a command prompt
 4. Use `Pressure_As_ADC_Data_Strings.txt` and the above instructions as a starting point.
+5. This challenge is designed to be completed in 1-2 hours.
 5. When you're done, submit your code by zipping up your entire solution, and email it to me.